 Asset Depletion may be used to determine qualifying income both alone and in conjunction with other documentation options.
-Please see the applicable Champions Funding Matrix for restrictions.
+Please see the applicable Champions Funding LLC Matrix for restrictions.
+Asset Depletion is permitted on primary residences and second homes.
 Gift funds are not permitted.